-- Apply moderately but flat coat of sealant with an extended roller or brush starting from a corner till the exit point.
-Then, apply the sealant in cross sections moving horizontally over the same area moving vertically to ensure a smooth consistent coating.
-Sealer should cure within 72 hours; however follow all instructions on the sealer label.
+- Apply moderately but a flat coat of sealant with an extended roller or brush starting from a corner till the exit point.
+Then, apply the sealant in cross-sections moving horizontally over the same area moving vertically to ensure a smooth consistent coating.
+Sealer should cure within 72 hours; however, follow all instructions on the sealer label.

 - Look over the floor periodically and it’s inevitable that some dust would fall on the floor, most of which you probably won’t notice.

 - To remove the dust, dampen a rag with some sealer and gently rub the tile until the dust is disappeared.

 - Vacuum your Terracotta floor regularly to keep it clean.
 Depending on wear and tear on the floor eventually, the sealant may break down which normally happens after two or three years due to dust, dirt, and sand.

 - Keeping your floor clean will lengthen the amount of time between sealant applications.

 - Finally, wash your tile floor weekly with a damp sponge for a light glow on your floor.
 For deep glow, clean with mild dish soap and warm water.

 - Remove the spills as soon as you notice it so that the tiles do not become stained.